6502ts/6502.ts/doc/stellerator.md

 # Loading and running ROMs

 The "Cartridges" page allows you to import, configure and run ROM image files.
 Image files can be loaded directly from ZIP files.
+If you load a ZIP file, all ROMs in that file will be imported.

 ## Available Settings

- * **Name:** The cartridge name as displayed in the cartridge list.
+ * **ROM Name:** The cartridge name as displayed in the cartridge list.
 Defaults to the name of the image file.
+ * **ROM type:** Size and bankswitching type of the catridge.
+This is autodetected and should not be changed under normal circumstances.
  * **TV mode:** Use this setting to change the emulated TV type.
    The default is guessed from the filename.
- * **Cartridge type:** Size and bankswitching type of the catridge.
-This is autodetected and should not be changed under normal circumstances.
  * **Emulate paddles:** Normally, Stellerator emulates four paddles.
 Some games (notably Thrust) have their controls messed up by the presence of the paddles unless they are turned off by this option.